Edinburg man dies after crashing into construction zone

 DPS said the crash occurred at around 8:59 p.m.
 Saturday on Tower Road, north of Curve Road in Hidalgo County.
 Based on the preliminary investigation, a silver Nissan Sentra occupied by two men was traveling northbound on Tower Road, according to DPS.

-The driver, later identified as Garcia, disregarded an official traffic control device indicating a road closure for construction purposes, DPS stated.
+The driver, later identified as Garcia, disregarded an official traffic control device indicating a road closure for construction, DPS stated.

 Garcia continued driving northbound on Tower Road and drove into an “excavated” portion of the roadway.

-Garcia and the passenger were transported to Doctors Hospital at Renaissance, where Garcia died.
-DPS added that the passenger has been released from the hospital.
+Garcia and the passenger were transported to Doctors Hospital at Renaissance where Garcia died.
+DPS said the passenger has been released from the hospital.